wick-ed/timely/README.md

 ## Semantic versioning
-This library follows semantic versioning and its public API defines as follows:
+This tool follows semantic versioning and its public API defines as follows:

 * The commands it exposes over the command line interface
 * The format of its storage file
+* The format of its configuration file and the given configuration options

 ## Usage